Welding Process for CCS Grade EH36 Shipbuilding Steel Plates

 C = 0.21%, Mn = 0.50%, with the content of other alloying elements (Cr, Mo, V, Ni, Cu) approximating 0.

-Carbon equivalent calculation: Ceq ≈ 0.293%.
+Carbon equivalent calculation: CEV ≈ 0.293%.

 Additional notes:

-For ABS Grade A standard-strength shipbuilding steel plates, the carbon equivalent (Ceq) is not typically a mandatory requirement in ABS classification society specifications.
+For ABS Grade A standard-strength shipbuilding steel plates, the carbon equivalent (CEV) is not typically a mandatory requirement in ABS classification society specifications.
 However, taking into account common practice in the shipbuilding industry, welding processability requirements, and the actual test data provided in the steel mill’s certificate of quality, the typical control range for the carbon equivalent of this steel grade (calculated using the formula recommended by the International Institute of Welding (IIW)) is 0.30%–0.38%.

 ABS also commonly uses Pcm to assess the weldability of standard-strength ship plates: Pcm = C + Si/30 + Mn/20 + Cu/20 + Ni/60 + Cr/20 + Mo/15 + V/10 + 5B (%)